therealvidem/Minesweeper/README.md

 Fortunately, you do not have to have RayLib installed prior to using this project's CMake, as the CMakeLists.txt provided automatically installs RayLib if it is not found on your system.

+Do note, however, that there are prerequisites for Linux, as outlined in [Linux Prerequisites](#linux-prerequisites).

 Regardless, I personally develop on Windows and use [vcpkg](https://github.com/Microsoft/vcpkg) to install RayLib outside the project.

 ### Manually Installing RayLib on Windows